-Since you’ll be using these a lot with cooking Teppanyaki style, I’d recommend stainless steel ones, like these Cangshan TS Series carving forks.
+Since you’ll be using these a lot with cooking Teppanyaki style, I’d recommend stainless steel ones, like the J.A.
+Henckels International Classic ones.

-The turner is usually referred by many people as spatula.
+The turner is usually referred to by many people as a spatula.
 When looking for a turner in a shop, most kitchen shop employees direct you to spatulas, which is a bit frustrating.

 This is an animated gif of the original work by jit bag on Flickr under cc.
 Thanks for sharing the delicious Teppanyaki meal you had!

 This is sometimes called a pancake-turner.
 It’s just not the same.
 As its name suggests, this tool is specifically used to turn food for it to be cooked on the other side.

 This is also used for lifting and removing food items.
 These are commonly used when preparing bacon, hamburgers, fish, eggs, cookies, potatoes, and pancakes.

 Turners come in a wide range of sizes and shapes and are made up of different materials.

 I love this Stainless Steel Metal Spatula Set by Anmarko because they look the part and give you a few different sizes.

 Inexpensive turners like these are great and still stainless steel.
 Those that are sold in kitchen shops are made up of silicone-covered metal or nylon.

 Silicone- or nylon-made turners are excellent to be used with non-stick cookware.
 These tools are tempered so that they can withstand a temperature of 400 to 500°F (204 to 260°C).